mode-x/vue-nav/README.md

 # Vue Navs

-Vue Nav is a composite navigation component for vue apps.
+Vue Nav is a composite navigation component for Vue apps.
 The intention of the component is to make it easy to integrate **Side-Navs** and **Nav-bars** in a Vue project.
+Currently, the component is designed to work with [Bulma CSS framework](https://bulma.io/) and uses [Hamburgers](https://jonsuh.com/hamburgers/).

 # Licence